TazmeenAfroz/Big-Data-Analytics/README.md

 ## 📚 Course Overview

-This course introduces students to the core technologies and frameworks used in the field of **Big Data Analytics**.
  Topics include large-scale data processing pipelines, distributed computing with Hadoop and Spark, GPU-based processing using CUDA, real-time messaging systems like Kafka and ZeroMQ, and machine learning libraries built on big data frameworks.

 ---